Qengineering/YoloIP/README.md

 # YoloIP
 ![output image]( https://qengineering.eu/github/YoloIPAdGitAd.webp )
-## A RPi 4 supporting multiple IP surveillance cameras with stand-alone AI.<br>
+## A RPi 4 / RPi 5 supporting multiple IP surveillance cameras with stand-alone AI.<br>
 **With live feed, email notification and event-triggered GPIO/URL**.<br>

 [![License](https://img.shields.io/badge/License-BSD%203--Clause-blue.svg)](https://opensource.org/licenses/BSD-3-Clause)<br/>

 ## Introduction.
-YoloIP is a software package running on a Raspberry Pi 4.<br>
+YoloIP is a software package running on a Raspberry Pi 4 or 5.<br>
 It transforms the RPi into a stand-alone AI-powered monitor.<br>
 You can connect multiple commercial surveillance IP cameras to the Raspberry Pi.<br> A deep learning model detects objects in the camera scene.<br><br>